purplesprinklesdev/gera_docs/README.md

 A lightweight desktop application that generates Visual Employability Reports from student data
 - Highly performant Rust backend to handle data between file system and an In-Memory SQLite database
 - Tauri desktop app with a simple SvelteKit frontend
-- Powerful [Views and Patches system](#views-and-patches-system) for user-defined automation
+- Powerful [Views and Patches system](#custom-views-and-patches) for user-defined automation
 - Fully offline and FERPA compliant

 This application is specifically designed for use in combination with Grant Career Center's existing proprietary technology and is *not* a broad student data processing solution.
-This documentation is intended for Grant employees and future maintainers of the software.
+This documentation is intended for Grant employees using GERA and future maintainers of the software.

 GERA's source code is property of Grant Career Center.